Francesco-Buscardo/pseudo_minecraft/README.md

 This project is not professioanl but just a way to learn java making minecraft in 2D.
 Don't take it seriously, is just for fun of it. :)

-However exist a far possibility to make it a real game to enjoy.
+However exist a far possibility to make it a real game to enjoy, but i can't do it in solo.